openethereum/openethereum.github.io/Secret-Store.md

 This contract must be registered under `secretstore_acl_checker` name in the Registry.

 ### Document key shadow retrieval session
-This session is a preferrable way of retrieving previously generated document key.
+This session is a preferable way of retrieving previously generated document key.
 To run this session, you will need to prepare following parameters:
 - server key id: the id of previously generated server key, to which document key has been bound;
 - server key id signature: it is the server key id, signed with the private key of requester, having access to the server key.